Now that we know what a Tracking Plan is and how it can benefit your company, let's get started.

 This will open up a review panel that lists all of the changes to your tracking plan since the last published version.
 Only admins or approvers can publish changes to the tracking plan while anybody can propose changes.
 If you'd like to reset your tracking plan to the last published version you can discard all proposed changes.

 Collaborating with your team on your tracking plan helps ensure everyone is aligned and you can gather feedback from your colleagues before instrumenting new events.
-We've made collaboration easy in Iteratively with the ability to comment on events, properties, templates and more.
+We've made collaboration easy in Iteratively with the ability to comment on events, properties, property groups and more.
 Using the rich text editor you can even add code snippets and images for more detailed explanations.

 You can @mention your colleagues and they'll receive an email notification, letting folks know they're needed.
 And with our Slack integration you ensure everyone stays in the loop.